Raoul Island: Weather station

 In addition to its primary purpose as a meteorological station, staff at the station also maintained a seismic monitoring station, made once a week measurements of sea temperature at Fishing Rock and the lake levels and temperatures of Blue and Green Lakes.

-In 1990 the surface weather observation programme was automated and the Dept of Conservation took over responsibility for operational activities on the island.
+In 1990 the surface weather observation programme was automated and the Department of Conservation took over responsibility for operational activities on the island.

 Raoul Island Station remains the northernmost outpost of New Zealand.

-2006 eruption - Mark Kearney
+2006 eruption – Mark Kearney

 On 17 March 2006 at 8:21 a.m.
 NZDT, a 40-second long volcanic eruption occurred at the Green Lake.
 At the time, Mark Kearney, a DOC worker, was at the crater taking water temperature measurements.
 A 5 ha area around Green Lake was affected with ash, mud and boulders.
 Two DOC workers were forced to turn back after going to the crater to search for Kearney.

 Following the eruption, DOC decided to evacuate the remaining five staff members.
 A Mil Mi-8 helicopter and Piper PA-31 Navajo aircraft took off from Taupō at 11 a.m. that morning.
-They arrived at the island in the late afternoon and undertook a 45-minute search for Kearney but no sign was seen.
+They arrived at the island in the late afternoon and undertook a 45-minute search for Kearney, but no sign was seen.
 The evacuated staff members were brought back to Auckland that evening.

-A Royal New Zealand Air Force P-3 Orion made an overflight on 21 March to provide further information on how safe it is to approach Green Lake.
+A Royal New Zealand Air Force P-3 Orion made an overflight on 21 March to provide further information on how safe it was to approach Green Lake.
 The volcanologists aboard decided the area was still unsafe, and that the crater lake had risen by about 8 m compared to measurements taken on 17 March.
 There was no cloud or ash plume.

 A group of police, the five evacuated workers, three other DOC staff and scientific staff left Tauranga on 18 March for the three-day boat trip to Raoul aboard the RV Braveheart to recover Kearney's body.
 They were able to undertake a limited search, but decided that it was extremely unlikely that Kearney survived given the amount of devastation in the area around Green Lake.
 The Braveheart began the journey back to the mainland on 25 March, with three of the DOC workers staying on the island to continue research.
 The three were joined by the other four evacuated workers at the start of May 2006.
 Two of the three will return to the mainland after the handover.